Nicolau Pereira de Campos Vergueiro

-Nicolau Pereira de Campos Vergueiro, better known as Senator Vergueiro (Senador Vergueiro) (20 December 1778 – 17 September 1859), was a Portuguese-born Brazilian coffee farmer and politician.
-He was a pioneer in the implementation of free workforce in Brazil by bringing the first European immigrants to work in the Ibicaba farm, which he owned.
+Nicolau Pereira de Campos Vergueiro, better known as Senator Vergueiro (Senador Vergueiro) (20 December 1778 – 17 September 1859), was a Portuguese-born Brazilian coffee farmer and politician and slave trader.
+He was a pioneer in the implementation of a free workforce, as opposed to slavery, in Brazil by bringing the first European immigrants to work in the Ibicaba farm, which he owned.
 The contract was prepared by Vergueiro himself, establishing ownership of the production and other measures, mostly of an exploitive nature.
-Faced with this, the immigrants working in Vergueiro's main property, the Ibicaba farm, revolted under the guidance of Thomas Davatz, a Swiss immigrant and religious leader, who instigated the immigrant workers to grow their ambition to become small or medium-sized landowners, as they imagined they would be when they had left Europe.
+Faced with this, the immigrants working in Vergueiro's main property, the Ibicaba farm, revolted under the guidance of Thomas Davatz (de), a Swiss immigrant and religious leader, who instigated the immigrant workers to grow their ambition to become small or medium-sized landowners, as they imagined they would be when they had left Europe.

 Biography

 Vergueiro was born on 20 December 1778 in Vale da Porca, Portugal, to Luiz Bernardo Pereira Vergueiro and Clara Maria Borges Campos.
 He graduated with a degree in law from the University of Coimbra in 1801.
 The young man moved to Brazil in 1803 at the age of 25 and quickly entered the most important political and economic spheres in the province of São Paulo.
 On 2 August 1804 he married Maria Angelica de Vasconcellos, daughter of captain José de Andrade e Vasconcellos, in the Sé Cathedral.
 He worked as a lawyer at the São Paulo forum, a position he held until 1815.

-In 1807 Vergueiro acquired, in partnership with his father-in-law, a two-league sesmaria in Piracicaba, where he founded the Engenho do Limoeiro, whose first administrator was his brother João Manuel Vergueiro.
+In 1807 Vergueiro acquired, in partnership with his father-in-law, a two-league sesmaria – a colonial land grant given under the condition to make the land productive – in Piracicaba, where he founded the Engenho do Limoeiro sugar cane mill, whose first administrator was his brother João Manuel Vergueiro.
 Seven years later, he acquired a new sesmaria in partnership with his father-in-law.
 With dimensions of three by one league.
 Monjolinho, as it was called, was located in Campos de Araraquara and was intended for cattle raising.
 Some time later, Vergueiro became the sole owner of the two lands.

 In 1813 he was appointed councillor of the São Paulo City Council.
 He was a sesmarias judge until 1816, when he moved to Piracicaba, in partnership with brigadier Luís Antônio de Sousa, he acquired land in the region of Rio Claro.
 In 1821, on the eve of Brazil's independence, he became a member of the provisional government of the province of São Paulo.
 He held other positions in the provinces of São Paulo and Minas Gerais.
 Participating in the 1823 constituent assembly that drafted the first Brazilian constitution as a representative of the province of São Paulo, together with the brothers Antônio Carlos Ribeiro de Andrada, José Bonifácio de Andrada e Silva and Martim Francisco Ribeiro de Andrada, who was arrested after the dissolution of the assembly.